malorieiovino/threat-by-association/README.md

 | **New York Times** | Israel Strike Kills Al Jazeera Journalists, Network Says | *The Israeli military…said that it had targeted “the terrorist Anas al-Sharif, who posed as a journalist for the Al Jazeera network,” and had taken steps “to mitigate harm to civilians.”… The military accused Mr. al-Sharif of being “the head of a terrorist cell” that was “responsible for advancing rocket attacks against Israeli civilians” and soldiers… But Al Jazeera and Mr. al-Sharif denied the accusation, with the network saying the allegations were “fabricated.”* |
 | **The Independent** | Anas al-Sharif: Who was the Al Jazeera journalist killed by Israel? | *Since joining the Qatari broadcaster in December 2023, the father of two reported almost daily on the suffering of Palestinians in northern Gaza….
 Responding to the allegations, al-Sharif said: “I, Anas Al-Sharif, am a journalist with no political affiliations.
 My only mission is to report the truth from the ground – as it is, without bias.”* |

+**Interpretation:**
+Right-wing outlets (Fox, Daily Mail) adopt or launder the Israeli state narrative, foregrounding “terrorist” labels and undermining journalistic legitimacy.
+The *New York Times* attempts balance, but still leads with Israeli claims before Palestinian denials.
+Only *The Independent* centers al-Sharif’s humanity, quoting him directly.
+This progression illustrates how Palestinian deaths are framed as conditional and justifiable, unlike the uniform condemnation granted to Ukrainian journalists.

 ---

 ### Differential Coverage of the Wrongful Deportation of Kilmar Abrego García